snoopdougiedougie/code_examples/README.md

 - **API_KEY** is your Grafbase API key.
 - **ENDPOINT** is the endpoint for your Grafbase project.

+To set an environment variable on Linux, Mac, etc:

+`export VARIABLE=VALUE`

+To set an environment variable on Windows:

+`set VARIABLE=NAME`

+Use the app's `-h` flag to see the arguments it accepts.

 The json files can also contain placeholders for various values:

 - **TITLE** is the title for a new todo list or todo list item.